Mayo Clinic's approach

 Collaborative care

-Care professionals at Mayo Clinic take the time to get to know you and work with you to provide exactly the treatment you need.
-If you have other heart conditions besides tricuspid valve disease that require surgery, surgeons may do the procedures at the same time.
+Healthcare professionals at Mayo Clinic take the time to get to know you and work with you to provide exactly the treatment you need.
+If you have other heart conditions besides tricuspid valve disease that need surgery, surgeons may do the procedures at the same time.

 Advanced technology and treatment

-People who come to Mayo Clinic for tricuspid valve repair or tricuspid valve replacement have access to state-of-the-art diagnostic and treatment facilities.
-Mayo Clinic healthcare professionals routinely use cardiac MRI and other imaging techniques to evaluate tricuspid valve disease and help determine the most appropriate treatment plan for you.
+People who come to Mayo Clinic for tricuspid valve repair or tricuspid valve replacement have access to advanced testing and treatment.
+Mayo Clinic healthcare professionals use cardiac MRI and other imaging tests to evaluate tricuspid valve disease and help plan the treatment that is right for you.

 Mayo Clinic cardiologists and cardiovascular surgeons offer the latest tricuspid valve disease treatment options, including minimally invasive heart surgery and robot-assisted heart surgery.
-Minimally invasive heart surgery involves smaller incisions compared to open-heart surgery and may result in a quicker recovery.
+Minimally invasive heart surgery involves smaller surgical cuts compared with open-heart surgery and may result in a quicker recovery.

 Heart MRI (cardiac MRI)